 Shovel Load Assist Program (SLAP)

-The Shovel Load Assist Project (SLAP) has developed operator assistance technologies that help operators of electric mining shovels to load trucks more efficiently and safely.
-SLAP has developed three technologies:
+Since 2007, Mining3 has worked with a number of participants in SLAP developing stepping stone technologies that help operators of electric mining shovels to load trucks more efficiently and safely.

 How it works

-Ezymine is the Mining3 spin-off company that owns and earns royalties from the IP of the SLAP project, and is marketed through joint venture partner (and Mining3 member) JoyGlobal.
+Ezymine is the Mining3 spinoff company that owns the IP of the SLAP project and is marketed through a joint venture partner (and Mining3 member) Komatsu Australia.